-The assessed chemical is a mixture of sodium carboxylate salts that are expected to be mostly in ionic form in the environmental pH range (4-9).
+The assessed chemical is a mixture of calcium carboxylate salts that are expected to be mostly in ionic form in the environmental pH range (4-9).
 The organic component of the main constituent is a tricarboxylate.
 The carboxylate groups are expected to be largely in their deprotonated, anionic form at neutral and basic pH.
-In the lower end of the environmental pH range, the carboxylates may be partially or fully protonated to give species with lower valence or the neutral species.
+In the lower end of the environmental pH range the carboxylates may be partially or fully protonated to give species with lower valence or the neutral species.
+Chelation of the organic anion with Ca^{2+} may form complexes of lower negative valence than the free anion.
 The minor constituents of the assessed chemical are dicarboxylate salts that also contain a primary amine group.
 Similar equilibria between chemical species are expected for the minor constituents.
-Speciation between the protonated and deprotonated forms of the carboxylate and amine groups is expected to occur.
+Speciation between the protonated and deprotonated forms of the carboxylate and amine groups, and formation of complexes with Ca^{2+} , are expected to occur.
 The organic components of the minor constituents are expected to be mostly in an anionic or zwitterionic form in the environmentally relevant pH range.

-The assessed chemical is readily soluble, with a measured water solubility > 1,000 g/L. The calculated vapour pressure (1.2 x $10^{-5}$ Pa at $20^{\circ}$ C) indicates that the components of the assessed chemical are only very slightly volatile.
+The assessed chemical is readily soluble, with a measured water solubility > 10 g/L. The calculated vapour pressure (2.1 x 10^{-7} Pa at 20°C) indicates that the components of the assessed chemical are only very slightly volatile.
 Therefore, exposure or partitioning to the air compartment is expected to be minimal.
-The read-across log $K{\text{OW}}$ value (-3.25) indicates that the assessed chemical is hydrophilic.
+The measured log K{OW} (-3.25) value indicates that the assessed chemical is hydrophilic.
 The organic components of the assessed chemical are expected to be mostly negatively charged in the environmental pH range.
 As the overall surface charge is negative in most soils and sediments in this pH range, minimal sorption of the organic anions to soils and sediments is expected, and the anions are expected to be highly mobile in these compartments (Sigmund et al. 2022).
-Due to their positive charge, the Na $^+$ ions may partition to soil and sediments.
-However, they are not expected to significantly increase background sodium levels in these compartments.
+Due to their positive charge, the Ca2+ ions may partition to soil and sediments.
+However, they are not expected to significantly increase background calcium levels in these compartments.